jaysunmah/flakr/README.md

 # flakr

-Flakr app, going to update this soonTM
+Flakr app, coming to an app store near you TM